freakingid/content-scheduler-2/readme.txt

 = 2.0.6 =
 * UPDATE: Reorganize based on WordPress Plugin Boilerplate and prepare to add unit testing.
+* FIX: Use standard date / time format in expiration date field to stop DateTime from choking when converting to timestamp.

 = 2.0.5 =
 * FIX: Keep DatePicker call out of head if DatePicker disabled; Fixes JS error;